Physiotherapy for Shoulder Pain in Singapore

 • What does a torn ligament in the shoulder feel like?

 You may feel a snapping sensation and immediate pain and weakness in your upper arm.
+If this occurs, it’s best to contact us right away to arrange for an assessment and begin appropriate treatment as soon as possible.

 • Why Is Physiotherapy Important after Shoulder Surgery?